F-Ting/Project-Collab/Readme.md

 4. Next `cd .\node` and run `sequelize db:migrate`, this will setup the database tables
 5. Next `cd .\db` and run `psql -U project-collab-admin -d project-collab-db -f sample_data.sql`.
 Use the password `collab-project`, this will populate your database with some sample data, you should be able to use postman and test out some of the  existing API routes

+## Docker Setup
+Ensure Docker is installed and run the following command to setup the image `docker-compose up -d`

+To take down the container and the volumes with it.
+`docker-compose down -v`

 # Contributing Guide